ijaaz/wix/communication.md

 was not in.

-In the future when I have a group project I will hopefully make multiple copy so that I am less dependent on my partner
+In the future when I have a group project I will hopefully make multiple copy so that I am less dependent on my partner.